bfe-tech-recruitment/Opps-page/README.md

 # Opportunities Listing

+You are reminded that this is a public repository and any comments here are publicly available.
+Please restrict any discussion on the roles to our internal platforms.

 ## Add a posting

 1. Create a new file in the `_posts` folder in this GitHub repository.
 Name it as `YYYY-MM-DD-somename.md`, replacing `YYYY-MM-DD` with the date of creation and `somename` as the title of the role (this will only show in the url so you can use shortcut).